TaraRosen/Cannabis_Rec_Engine/README.md

 Overall, Blue Dream and Cherry Skunk match up exactly on 9 out of 19 of their attributes and share 18 out of 19 of the same attributes.

-I think NLP with CountVectorizer and cosine similarity works pretty well and I think that someone would be very pleased with using Cherry Skunk as a Blue Dream substitute!
+Looks like NLP with CountVectorizer and cosine similarity works pretty well and I think that someone would be very pleased with using Cherry Skunk as a Blue Dream substitute!